Pontifical Irish College

-The Pontifical Irish College is a Roman Catholic seminary for the training and education of priests, in Rome.
-The College is located at #1, Via dei Santi Quattro, and serves as a residence for clerical students from all over the world.
-Designated a Pontifical college in 1948, it is the last Irish college in continental Europe.
+The Pontifical Irish College is a Catholic seminary in Rome for the training and education of priests.
+The college is located at #1, Via dei Santi Quattro, and serves as a residence for clerical students from all over the world.
+Designated a pontifical college in 1948, it is the last Irish College in continental Europe.

 Foundation and early history

 In 1625, the Irish bishops, in an address to Pope Urban VIII, expressed a desire for a college for Irish students in Rome.
 Cardinal Ludovisi, who was Cardinal protector to Ireland, resolved to realize at his own expense the desire expressed to the pope by the Irish bishops.
 A house was rented opposite Sant' Isodoro and six students went into residence 1 January 1628.
-Eugene Callanan, archdeacon of Cashel, was the first rector, Father Luke Wadding, OFM being a sort of supervisor.
+Eugene Callanan, archdeacon of Cashel, was the first rector, Luke Wadding being a sort of supervisor.
 Cardinal Ludovisi died in 1632; he was of a princely family with a large patrimony, and he made provision in his will for the college; it was to have an income of one thousand crowns a year; a house was to be purchased for it; and he left a vineyard as Castel Gandolfo where the students might pass their villeggiatura.
 The cardinal's will directed that the college should be placed under the charge of the Jesuits.
 Both the heirs and Wadding disputed that provision; a protracted lawsuit was finally decided in 1635 in favour of the Jesuits.